- Report of Guardian Ad Litem (pdf)

 (j) "Family Case Plan" shall mean the plan prepared by the Department pursuant to W. Va.
 Code §§ 49-6-2(b), 49-6D-3 and 49-6-12 following the grant of an improvement period;

-(k) "Guardian ad Litem" means the attorney appointed to represent the child;
+(k) "Guardian ad Litem" means the attorney appointed to represent a child, or children as set forth in Rule 18a of the Rules of Procedure for Child Abuse and Neglect Proceedings;

 (l)"Parent" or "parents" means the child's natural parent(s), custodian(s), or legal guardian(s);